-On the other hand, they might know and have access to all conservation options and alternatives but simply lack the care, the reason, the motivation, the benefit.
-They might also be lazy, as many of us are.
-Not taking action is a combination of culture, habits, knowledge and access.
+On the other hand, they might know and have access to all conservation options and alternatives but lack the care, the reason, the motivation, the benefit.
+They might also be lazy.
+Not taking action is a combination of culture, habits, knowledge, and access.

-Last year, I participated in a Coursera’s course: The age of Sustainable Development instructed by Jefferey D. Sachs from Columbia University.
-It is an enriching course that I’d recommend everyone to attend, regardless their pursuit and endeavors.
-It is a course that explains, with deep thought and evidence, how possible it is to end poverty- especially extreme poverty- by 2030 and achieve environmental sustainability through supporting each other and innovation and hardworking.
+Last year, I participated in a course: The age of Sustainable Development.
+It is an enriching course that I recommend everyone to attend, regardless of their pursuit and endeavors.
+It is a course that explains, with deep thought and evidence, how possible it is to end poverty- especially extreme poverty- by 2030 and achieve environmental sustainability through combined support, innovation, and hardworking.